Tiny Art Show

 Celebrating the connection between art and nature while supporting the Wisconsin Master Naturalist program.

-We are seeking donations of original tiny art in these categories:
+Over 100 original pieces of tiny art in these categories:

 an illustration of a spool of thread and a quilted patchwork of a tree